Italy Reports Record Daily Virus Death Toll, Cases Fall - UrduPoint

 After cases began to rise again in October, bars and restaurants were shut in the early evening and a nationwide night curfew imposed, with tougher measures in the hardest-hit areas.

-Ministers say this regional approach is working, but have warned Italians not to let down their guard.
+Ministers say this regional approach is working, but have warned Italians not to remain vigilant and follow the guidance to keep cases down.

-New measures covering the Christmas holidays, a time when most Italians would travel to see family, are expected shortly.